rashmirrajashekara/docs/product-guides/Foundational & Workload Security.md

 `hvs erase-data`

 Deletes all non-user information from the database.
-All data in teh following tables will be deleted; the database schema will be preserved:
+All data in the following tables will be deleted; the database schema will be preserved:

 ```
  flavor_host